aarij-h/XRay_DeepLearning/Model/README.md

-This section contains the code for our model
+# This section contains the code for our model

+Model code ---> CheXpert-Densenet121.ipynb